cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 However, if the true indidence of periodontal disease and (especially) tooth resorption is low, then I think that can cause the positive predictive value to be low.

-## Discordance prevalence within basepaws reports
+## Prevalence Discordance between Basepaws Reports and Banfield 2016 Report

 In addition to being outliers to other estimates, the following numbers don't match the preprint above: